Caithness

-The county of Caithness is located on the north-eastern tip of the Scottish mainland.
-Most of the county is low lying and relatively flat, but from a topographic and fishing perspective there are 2 very different environments.
+The county of Caithness is home to over 100 trout lochs.
+Most of the Caithness is low lying and relatively flat, but from a topographic and fishing perspective there are 2 contrasting environments.
 To the west and to the south is the ‘Flow Country’ a large expanse of flat blanket bog scattered with peatland lochs.
-To the east and north, separated by a line running roughly from the east side of Loch Calder through Loch Toftingall to Loch Hempriggs, lies fertile gently rolling farmland overlying soft limestone marls, rich in weed growth and invertebrates producing extremely
+To the east and north, lies fertile gently rolling farmland overlying soft limestone marls.
+This creates extremely productive lochs rich in weed growth and invertebrates, including Loch Watten, Toftingall and St John’s.

 Loch Watten